 Some counseling psychology students accept internship placements with agencies in the surrounding community; whereas others accept assignments at various sites around the country.
 Settings in the local area with organized internship training programs in professional psychology include:

-University of Utah Counseling Center

-Veterans Administration Regional Medical Center, Salt Lake City

-Valley Mental Health, Salt Lake City

-Primary Children's Medical Center, Psychiatric Services

-University of Utah Neuropsychiatric Institute, Salt Lake City

-Brigham Young University Counseling and Career Center

-Utah State University Counseling Center

-Utah State Hospital

-Wasatch Mental Health, Provo Utah
+University of Utah Counseling Center Veterans Administration Regional Medical Center, Salt Lake City Primary Children's Medical Center, Psychiatric Services, Salt Lake City University of Utah Neuropsychiatric Institute, Salt Lake City Brigham Young University Counseling and Career Center, Provo, UT Utah State University Counseling Center, Logan, UT Utah State Hospital, Provo, UT Wasatch Mental Health, Provo UT

-Prior to sending out applications for internship (as early as October the year prior to going on internship), students must have successfully completed:
+Prior to applying for the predoctoral internship students must have successfully completed:

-- (1) The Pre-dissertation Research Project - (2) Counseling practicum requirements (may be enrolled in but not completed field practicum) - (3) Academic requirements listed in Area I (Behavioral Science Core) and Area II (Psychology Practitioner Core) of this outline - (4) The Doctoral Qualifying Examination - (5) The Dissertation Proposal and Colloquium
+- (1) The Pre-dissertation Research Project (PDRP) - (2) All counseling practicum requirements - (3) Academic requirements listed in Area I (Behavioral Science Core) and Area II (Psychology Practitioner Core) of this outline - (4) The Doctoral Qualifying Examination - (5) The Doctoral Oral Examination - (6) The Dissertation Proposal and Colloquium - (7) All required courses must have been passed with a grade of B- (or higher) or Credit.

-Students must take EDPS 7890, Counseling Psychology Internship Preparation Seminar the fall they apply for internships.
+Applying for Internship: Students are required to enroll in Counseling Psychology Internship Preparation Seminar (EDPS 7890) in the fall term they apply for internships.

-Students must enroll in EDPS 7920, Internship in Counseling Psychology, during fall and spring semesters (1 credit hour per semester) of their internship placement year.
-In keeping with Graduate School policy, students must enroll in a total of at least 3 credit hours each semester (fall and spring) they are matriculated, including the year they are in residence at their internship assignment.
-This is usually accomplished by enrolling each semester in 1 hour of EDPS 7920 (Internship) and 2 hours of EDPS 7970 (Thesis Research: Ph.D.).
-In addition, the APA Committee on Accreditation rules state that all program requirements, including the internship, must be completed prior to awarding the doctoral degree.
-If you have not defended your dissertation prior to completion of internship, you must continue to be registered for 3 credit hours per semester (fall and spring) until finished.
+During Internship: Students are required to enroll in Internship in Counseling Psychology (EDPS 7920), during fall and spring semesters (at least 1 credit hour per semester) of their internship placement year.
+Per the Graduate School policy, students must enroll for at least 3 credit hours each semester (fall and spring) they are matriculated at the University, including the year they are on internship.
+This can be accomplished by enrolling each semester (fall and spring) in 1 hour of EDPS 7920 (Internship) and 2 hours of EDPS 7970 (Thesis Research: Ph.D.).
+The APA Committee on Accreditation indicates that all program requirements, including the internship, must be completed prior to awarding of the doctoral degree.
+Any student who has not defended their dissertation prior to completion of internship must continue to register for 3 credit hours per semester (fall and spring) until finished the dissertation has been completed.